norrml/livegrambot-docker/README.md

-# livegrambot
+# livegrambot-docker
 This is free source livegram bot.
 Code can be installed and used for good purposes.
 By using our code, you agree to have copyright icon on your bot.

 # Docker How to :